bronsondunbar/library-grid-component/README.md

 ```
 npm install --save library-grid-component
 ```

-Import component into your app.
+Import component into your app

 ```
 import Grid from 'library-grid-component'
 ```

 Create an object with the key being data